zhangzhiyu321/my_learn/README.md

-# my_learn
+# Curve Editor Demo

-This project provides a minimal curve editor implemented with D3.js.
-You can set the axis range, add points with a click and drag them to new positions.
-Hold Shift and drag to draw a selection box for multiple points.
-Press Delete to remove the selection or use the arrow keys (add Shift for larger steps) to nudge points without scrolling the page.
-Clicking empty space clears the current selection.

-Use the **Export .dat** button to save your points or **Import** to load an existing file.
-The **Clear** button resets the plot.
-All data is discarded when you reload the page.
+This repository contains a lightweight curve editor built with D3.js.
+It lets you interactively create and adjust a set of points and export them in a simple `.dat` format.

+## Features

+- Set custom axis ranges.
+- Click the plot to add points and drag them to new positions.
+- Hold **Shift** and drag to draw a selection rectangle for multiple points.
+- Use the **Delete** key to remove selected points.
+- Nudge selected points with the arrow keys (hold **Shift** for larger steps) without scrolling the page.
+- Click empty space to clear the current selection.
+- Import or export point data as a `.dat` file.
+- Reset everything with the **Clear** button.

-Open `index.html` in a browser to try the demo.
+Simply open `index.html` in a modern browser to try it out.
+All data is kept only in memory, so reloading the page will discard any changes.